hli1221/hli1221.github.io/index.md

 ---
 # News

-[EvaJudge](http://www.evanet.online:5001/), a converged online evaluation platform based on our TPAMI work, is now available.
-It provides a unified evaluation environment and a public leaderboard mechanism, supporting efficient evaluation of methods.
+[EvaJudge](http://www.evanet.online:5001/), a converged online image fusion evaluation platform based on our TPAMI work, is now available.
+It provides a unified evaluation environment and a public leaderboard mechanism, supporting efficient evaluation of image fusion methods.

 ---